rolkra/rolkra.github.io/_posts/2021-2-4-lets-grow-trees.md

 ![Decision Tree?](../images/trees-penguins-species.png)

+The top node contains 44% Adelie, 20% Chinstrap and 36% Gentoo penguins.
+As Adelie have the highest proportion, dies node is labeled "target = Adelie".
+Using flipper_length_mm and bill_length_mm to split into subgroups, we finally get 3 groups seperating the genguins by species with high probability.

 #### Numerical target

 The variable flipper_length_mm is numerical, it has values between 172 and 231.
 To create a Decision Tree explaining the flipper_length_mm-variable we just need to pass flipper_length_mm as target.

+The top node contains all penguins, they have an average flipper_length_mm of 201.
+Using different variables for splitting into subgroups, we finally get 8 groups of penguins with average flipper_length_mm from 188 to 224

 ```R
 data %>% explain_tree(target = flipper_length_mm)